 Economy close to collapse, fear in country: Chidambaram

 "It is dangerous to have a patient out of ICU and being looked upon by incompetent doctors.
-What is the point standing around and chanting slogan 'Sab ka saath, sab ka vishwas'," he said, adding every competent doctor the Modi government could ever identify has left the country.
-His said a list of such people included former RBI governor Raghurman Rajan, former CEA Arvind Subramanian, former RBI governor Urjit Patel and former NITI Aayog vice-chairman Arvind Panagariya.
+What is the point of standing around and chanting slogan 'Sab ka saath, sab ka vishwas'," he said, adding, every competent doctor the Modi government could ever identify has left the country.
+He said a list of such people include former RBI governor Raghurman Rajan, former CEA Arvind Subramanian, former RBI governor Urjit Patel and former NITI Aayog vice chairman Arvind Panagariya.

 He said Finance Minister Nirmala Sitharaman in her 160- minute budget speech did not talk of the economy and its management.
 "You are living in echo chambers.
 You want to hear your own voice," he said.

-Listing problems with the Modi government, Chidambaram said it refuses to admit in mistakes, lives in denial and has predispositions.
-The demonetization of old 1000 and 500 rupee notes, as well as the hurried implementation of the Goods and Services Tax (GST), are "monumental blunders" that ruined the economy, he said, adding the Modi regime is predisposed to protectionism, a 'strong' rupee and is against bilateral and multilateral agreements.
+Listing out problems with the Modi government, Chidambaram said it refuses to admits its mistakes, lives in denial and has predispositions.
+The demonetisation of old 1000 and 500 rupee notes as well as hurried implementation of the Goods and Services Tax (GST) are "monumental blunders" that ruined the economy, he said, adding the Modi regime is predisposed to protectionism and is against bilateral and multilateral agreements.

 "It is living in denial," he said, adding the economic growth has fallen for hereto unseen six consecutive quarters.
 He wondered on the narrative Finance Minister Nirmala Sitharaman was trying to give after reading out a 160-minute budget speech with few pages left unread.